 Most everyone knows and agrees that exclusive breastfeeding is the ideal way to feed a baby until he is about 6 months old.
 Thereafter, parents and professionals seem to have some misunderstandings and misinterpretations about the immune properties, and the amount of breastmilk babies need after 6 months.

-Two big misunderstandings.
+Two big misunderstandings

 Some people erroneously believe that there are no immune benefits to human milk after 6 months.
 Does this make sense?
 Is it possible that the breast flips a switch and turns off the immune protection at exactly 6 months?
 What a preposterous idea!

-The other misinterpretation has to do with the amount of breastmilk a babies need after 6 months.
+Additionally, another misinterpretation has to do with the amount of breastmilk a babies need after 6 months.
 And, some people seem to think that at 6 months postpartum, breastmilk is suddenly demoted to second-class citizenship in the food world.
 This interpretation is a gross misunderstanding of the recommendations.

 Here are the recommendations